Grant Mitchell (EastEnders): 1990–1999

 Despite his hot-headed tendencies, Sharon sees a different side to Grant, and when he proposes marriage to her, she accepts on the condition that he buys her childhood home, The Queen Vic, which he does.
 Grant marries Sharon in December 1991 and together they run The Queen Vic.
 Their marriage is stormy and punctuated with violent rows and fights.
 Grant is desperate for a child, although Sharon would rather concentrate on the pub for the time being, and when he discovers Sharon is still taking contraception, he smashes up the pub and then disappears.
 In his absence, Sharon is comforted by Phil and they begin an affair, although this comes to an abrupt end when Grant returns and promises to change his ways.
 He cannot live up to his promises, however, and, on Sharon's birthday in October 1992, Grant sets fire to The Queen Vic to generate insurance money to pay off debts.
 He does not check to see whether Sharon is out of the way, and she and her dog Roly nearly die in the blaze.
 The insurance money is insufficient, and Sharon reacts with fury when she discovers what Grant has done.
 She leaves Grant for a while, and, when she returns and attempts to seize control of The Queen Vic, Grant turns violent, assaults Sharon and her best friend, Michelle Fowler (Susan Tully), and is imprisoned on remand.
 While he is in prison, Sharon and Phil rekindle their affair, but neither can confess to Grant, and it ends when he is released from prison.
 Sharon and Grant patch up their relationship; however, in the autumn of 1994, Grant discovers a tape on which Sharon talks about her affair with Phil, and plays it to a packed pub at Phil's engagement party to his fiancée, Kathy Beale (Gillian Taylforth).
 In response, Grant batters Phil – leaving him with a ruptured spleen – and is vindictive towards Sharon until she flees to the United States, signalling the end of their marriage after just three years.
 She returns briefly to enact revenge – making Grant realise that he is still in love with her, he chooses to be with Sharon over his family.
 Sharon is ready to turn him down in front of a packed pub and his family; however, in the end, she cannot go through with it, and stops him from publicly proposing before he humiliates himself.
-She then tells him that she no longer loves him but their relationship can no longer work, before returning to the US, leaving Grant heartbroken.
+She then tells him that she loves him too but their relationship can no longer work, before returning to the US, leaving Grant heartbroken.
 They are then divorced and do not see each other for more than 10 years after this.
 Michelle has a volatile relationship with Grant but, following Sharon's exit, falls pregnant following a one-night stand with him and then flees to the US without telling Grant that he is to be a father.
 Grant would not find out that the baby is his until years later.